-Find out the life time value of your customers, then you can establish what is a reasonable cost to get them as customers in the first place (we call this the acquisition cost)
+If you can determine the life time value of your clients then you can establish what is a reasonable cost to acquire them as customers in the first place (this is called the 'acquisition cost').

 1. Compute your average sale and your profit per sale.

 2. Compute how much additional profit a client is worth to by determining how many times he or she comes back (a database is great for this, but its easy enough to check receipts).